-- The Client will receive a request to pay for any Service or Membership via email, no later than 28 days before the end of the validity period.
+- The Client will receive a request to pay for any Service or Membership via email, no later than 28 days before the due date.
 If payment has not been received before this due date, the Client will lose all rights to the Service.
 If the Client is making use of automatic renewal functionality, it will be fully responsible for ensuring that there are sufficient funds in its account.
 Services that cannot be renewed due to insufficient funds or any other reason will be discontinued.

 - Memberships will be automatically renewed on the Membership’s anniversary date or in case the Membership runs out of operations, whichever comes first.
 The upgrade and downgrade to another plan are possible at any moment in time.
 In case of upgrade or downgrade, the full price of a new plan is charged, and the operations left in existing Membership (if any) are not added to the newly activated Membership.

 - In the event that a Service is terminated by the Client or as the result of a ruling in a dispute, the Client will not be entitled to a substitute Service or restitution.
 If the termination is not the result of an intentional act or gross negligence by Openprovider, no restitutions will be made.
 This also applies to other activities or additional registered options.